Home > About EEWC-CFT

 About EEWC-Christian Feminism Today

 The Evangelical & Ecumenical Women’s Caucus (also known by its “doing business as” name, Christian Feminism Today, or EEWC-CFT) is a Christian feminist organization with a long history of working for gender equality.
-EEWC welcomes members of any gender, race, ethnicity, color, creed, marital status, sexual orientation, religious affiliation, age, political party, parental status, economic class, or disability.
+EEWC welcomes members of any gender, gender identity, race, ethnicity, color, creed, marital status, sexual orientation, religious affiliation, age, political party, parental status, economic class, or disability.
 Our biennial conferences sustain our spiritual connectedness and foster our learning about critical Christian feminist issues.
 The Christian Feminism Today website provides Christian feminist news, articles, book reviews, blogs, Bible study, audio, links to explore, and inspiration.
 EEWC members network with and support each other through local chapters, regional events, and the Internet.

 We support, educate, and celebrate Christian feminists from many traditions